heremaps/xyz-documentation/docs/cli/cli.md

 `  -h, --help                    ` output usage information

 You can create hexbins either by width in meters, or use preset widths appropriate to the zoom level.

-#### Virtual Spaces

-Virtual Spaces give users access to multiple spaces with one ID.
-Group lets you bundle your spaces together, and changes get written back to their original spaces.
-Associate lets you make your own personal edits to a shared space or one with public data, merging the properties of objects with the same feature ID.

-    here xyz virtualize|vs -a|-g space1,space2

-##### Group

-    here xyz virtualize -g space1,space2,...

-`group` takes multiple XYZ spaces and presents them via a single XYZ space ID.
-Duplicates can occur.
-Any updates will be made to the original spaces.

-##### Associate

-    here xyz vs -a space1,space2

-`associate` takes features from `space1` and merges their properties into features with the same feature id in `space2`.

-One way of using `virtualize` is to upload CSVs of census data with unique geoID, and merge the statistics on the fly into census geometries where the geoID is the unique ID.